webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Fast-Kill.md

 ---
 aliases:
 - Fast Kill
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/2
-  - Abilities
+- Ability/Tier/Mid
-  - Abilitiesction
+- Ability/Pool/Speed
-type:
-  - Action
+- Ability/Categories/Meta
-cost: 2 Speed
 ---

-# Fast Kill
+## Fast Kill

-**Cost**: 2 Speed points
+>2  Speed
-**Type**: Action

 You know how to kill quickly.
 When you hit with a melee or ranged attack, you deal 4 additional points of damage.
-You can’t make this attack in two consecutive rounds.
+You can't make this attack in two consecutive rounds.
 Action.